Ankle Sprains and Strains

 What is an ankle sprain?

 It is unlikely that you will not have heard about ankle sprains.
 They can be disabling, cause limping and prevent exercise.
-The foot swells including making the ankle larger.
+The foot swells, including making the ankle larger.
 A sprain is where a forced stretch overrides the normal control mechanism.
 This can occur on flat and uneven ground.
-When on flat ground this comes as a shock but it relates to the way we place our foot down.
-Sprain is the condition while strain is related to the mechanics of the injury.
-If we strain any material it will stretch according to its elasticity until it breaks.
+When on flat ground, this comes as a shock, but it relates to the way we place our feet down.
+Sprain is the condition, while strain is related to the mechanics of the injury.
+If we strain any material, it will stretch according to its elasticity until it breaks.

 The ligaments of the ankle